 - 14.1.
-This report and the following recommendations will be considered by Executive Cabinet and Strategic Commissioning Board during February 2022, but will require approval by Full Council.
-Full Council are asked to: - a) Note the significant financial challenges and risks set out in this report; - b) Approve the budgeted net expenditure for the financial year 2022/23 of £208.609m as set out in section 3 and Appendix 1, noting the significant pressures outlined in Appendix 2; - c) Approve the proposed savings to be delivered by management outlined in section 3 and Appendix 3, noting the additional detail provided in Appendices 7 to 14. - d) Approve an uplift to fees and charges as set out in Appendix 21; - e) Approve the proposed resourcing of the budget as set out in Appendix 4; - f) Approve a 2.99% increase to Council Tax for Tameside MBC for 2022/23, consisting of a 1.99% general increase and 1% Adult Social Care precept; - g) Note that the budget projections set out in section 6 assume a 1.99% per annum increase in general Council Tax through to 2026/27.
-The budget projections also assume that there is no reduction to current levels of Government funding; - h) Accept the Director of Finance's assessment of the robustness of the budget estimates and adequacy of reserves as set out in Appendix 5.
-Following this, determine that the estimates are robust for the purpose of setting the budget and that the proposed minimum General Fund Balance is adequate; - i) Approve the proposed minimum General Fund Balance of £26m set out in Appendix 6: - j) Approve the Reserves Strategy and note the projected reserves position as set out in Appendix 6; - k) Approve the new Corporate Charging Policy set out in Appendix 17; - Note the position on the Capital Programme (Section 8 and Appendix 15) previously approved by Executive Cabinet, and the forecast future investment requirements; - m) Approve the Pay Policy Statement for 2022/23 as set out in section 9 and Appendix 18: - n) Approve the Treasury Management Strategy 2022/23, which includes the proposed borrowing strategy, Annual Investment Strategy and Minimum Revenue Provision Policy (Appendix 19); - o) Approve the Capital Strategy 2022/23 (Appendix 20).
+That Council agree the following recommendations: - a) Note the significant financial challenges and risks set out in this report; - b) Approve the budgeted net expenditure for the financial year 2022/23 of £208.609m as set out in section 3 and Appendix 1, noting the significant pressures outlined in Appendix 2; - c) Approve the proposed savings to be delivered by management outlined in section 3 and Appendix 3, noting the additional detail provided in Appendices 7 to 14. - d) Approve an uplift to fees and charges as set out in Appendix 21; - e) Approve the proposed resourcing of the budget as set out in Appendix 4; - f) Approve a 2.99% increase to Council Tax for Tameside MBC for 2022/23, consisting of a 1.99% general increase and 1% Adult Social Care precept; - g) Note that the budget projections set out in section 6 assume a 1.99% per annum increase in general Council Tax through to 2026/27.
+The budget projections also assume that there is no reduction to current levels of Government funding; - Accept the Director of Finance's assessment of the robustness of the budget estimates and adequacy of reserves as set out in Appendix 5.
+Following this, determine that the estimates are robust for the purpose of setting the budget and that the proposed minimum General Fund Balance is adequate; - Approve the proposed minimum General Fund Balance of £26m set out in Appendix 6; - j) Approve the Reserves Strategy and note the projected reserves position as set out in Appendix 6; - k) Approve the new Corporate Charging Policy set out in Appendix 17; - I) Note the position on the Capital Programme (Section 8 and Appendix 15) previously approved by Executive Cabinet, and the forecast future investment requirements; - m) Approve the Pay Policy Statement for 2022/23 as set out in section 9 and Appendix 18; - n) Approve the Treasury Management Strategy 2022/23, which includes the proposed borrowing strategy, Annual Investment Strategy and Minimum Revenue Provision Policy (Appendix 19); - o) Approve the Capital Strategy 2022/23 (Appendix 20).